READ THE CONTRACT.

 I know reading contracts is no one's idea of a good time, but it's really important.
 It takes awhile, yes, but this is a legally enforceable bunch of words that are supposed to document your deal with the publisher.
 And, there may be things in that contract that surprise or upset you.

 Here are some things you could consider as you review your contract (not an exhaustive list):

-I know some people worry that if they object to terms in the contract, the publisher will reject the paper, but that's absolutely absurd.
+I know some people worry that if they object to terms in the contract, the publisher will reject the paper, but that's just not the case.
 The publisher might not capitulate to every demand, but reject the paper - NO.

 Ok, so you've found something you want to change: change it